Marcos, Duterte supporters rally in Philippines as family rift deepens

 Critics warn the effort could pave the way for Marcos to get another six-year term, which is currently prohibited.

-That would potentially put him on a collision course with the younger Duterte.
+That would potentially put him on a collision course with Sara Duterte.

-"Our constitution is fine... why do we give ourselves a headache when we know all along that this is in order to, you know, you want to stay in power," the elder Duterte said in a recent interview.
+"Our constitution is fine... why do we give ourselves a headache when we know all along that this is in order to, you know, you want to stay in power," ex-president Duterte said in a recent interview.

 Marcos has said the constitution's political provisions, including term limits for public officials, should be tackled later.

-On Sunday, Marcos will launch his "Bagong Pilipinas" (New Philippines) campaign in the capital Manila "to usher the nation towards change and development".
+Marcos will launch his "Bagong Pilipinas" (New Philippines) campaign at the Manila rally "to usher the nation towards change and development".

-The elder Duterte, meanwhile, is expected to attend a separate rally in his southern stronghold of Davao city that has been organised by opponents of constitutional change.
+The Duterte patriarch, meanwhile, is expected to attend a separate rally in Davao city that has been organised by opponents of constitutional change.

 Left-wing political party Akbayan branded the rallies as a "dynastic war among ruling elites" that did not serve the interests of regular Filipinos.